a gluten-forward food diary

 pumpkin puree filling immediately after blended

-• add the puree to a pan, and start cooking on low heat.
+• add the puree to a (preferably non stick) pan, and start cooking on low to medium heat.

-• continue cooking over low to medium heat, stirring continuously, until texture once again resembles stiff wet sand and can pile onto itself, about 45 min (+/-15m)
+• continue cooking over low to medium heat, stirring continuously, until texture once again resembles stiff wet sand and can pile onto itself, ~40 min

 stiffened pumpkin filling